Nerwyn/Nerwyn/README.md

 -   Buttons with many different interactions.
 -   Dropdowns.
 -   Input boxes.
+-   Selectors (button groups with one active button).
 -   Sliders.
 -   Spinboxes with two buttons, but only fires an action when it reaches a stable value.
 -   Toggles that can be either switches or checkboxes.